BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback: Experimental Results

 To gain deeper insights into the system's robustness to spatial distortion, the BLPR-D dataset was manually annotated into three distinct viewing angles defined by the plate's orientation relative to the camera plane: ``Normal'' for a nearly frontal perspective, ``Tilted'' for low-angle perspectives toward the left and right, where characters remain clearly identifiable, and ``Steep'' for high-angle perspectives representing severe spatial distortion.
 The ablation results for each category are reported in Table~\ref{tab:angle_metrics_detailed}.
 The ``Raw'' configuration demonstrated strong baseline performance on the easier Normal and Tilted categories but suffered a drop in accuracy, yielding an F1-score of 0.5412 when processing the highly distorted Steep plates.
-By employing the BLPR system, we bridged this gap and substantially improved the F1-score to 0.8856 for Steep plates by dynamically leveraging targeted geometric corrections alongside the VLM fallback.
-At the same time, the system achieved the highest accuracy on both Normal and Tilted plates, with scores of 0.8900 and 0.9392, respectively, by avoiding unnecessary or potentially harmful preprocessing.
-These results show that while VLM-based approaches achieve the highest accuracy under severe distortions (e.g., Steep and Low-Light conditions), they incur substantial computational cost.
+By employing the BLPR system, we bridged this gap and substantially improved the F1-score to 0.8807 for Steep plates by dynamically leveraging targeted geometric corrections alongside the VLM fallback.
+At the same time, the system tied for the highest F1-score of 0.8915 on Normal plates and achieved the highest F1-score of 0.9413 on Tilted plates, while avoiding unnecessary or potentially harmful preprocessing.
+These results show that while VLM-based approaches achieve the highest accuracy under severe distortions (e.g., Steep and Low-Light conditions), they also incur substantial computational cost.
 In contrast, the proposed BLPR system achieves comparable performance while significantly reducing inference time through selective VLM activation.

-Finally, Figure~\ref{fig:ocrvsllm_comparison} presents a comparison between the predictions generated by the BLPR system on the BLPR-D validation dataset.
-In the first row of predicted texts, the results correspond to using YOLOv26x for OCR, while those obtained when the Gemma3 VLM fallback mechanism is incorporated are shown in the second row.
-Characters that correctly match the ground truth are highlighted in green, whereas recognition errors, including misclassified, hallucinated, or missed characters denoted by `?' are highlighted in red.
-This visualization illustrates how classical object detection and generative AI approaches can complement each other in a challenging recognition task.
+Figure \ref{fig:ocrvsllm_comparison} compares the predictions generated by the BLPR system on the BLPR-D validation dataset.
+The first row of predicted texts corresponds to YOLO26x-based OCR, while the second row shows the results obtained after incorporating the Gemma3 VLM fallback mechanism.
+Characters that match the ground truth are highlighted in green, whereas recognition errors, including misclassified, hallucinated, or missed characters denoted by `?', are highlighted in red.
+This visualization shows how classical object detection and generative AI approaches can complement each other in challenging recognition tasks.